mmig/mmir-starter-kit/README.md

 ----

 #### License
-If not stated otherwise, the code, resource files etc. is provided under the MIT license (see license file).
+If not stated otherwise, the code, resource files etc. are provided under the MIT license (see license file).

 [0]: https://github.com/mmig/mmir-starter-kit
 [1]: https://github.com/mmig/mmir